-Camille Tankersley, JD, handles probate, estate planning and guardianship matters.
+Camille Tankersley, JD, handles probate and estate planning matters.

 Camille Tankersley is an experienced civil litigator with a committed dedication to representing her clients successfully through all phases of probate litigation.
 She has practiced law for 22 years and is a fierce advocate of protecting her clients’ interests.
-Camille specializes in probate, estate planning, and guardianship matters.
+Camille specializes in probate and estate planning matters.

 She has represented individuals in a wide range of probate, real estate, title dispute, personal injury, breach of contract, DTPA, and insurance defense matters over the years.
 She has obtained numerous jury verdicts, summary judgments, and arbitration awards for her clients across Texas.

 She has also mediated over 180 cases as a qualified mediator, and arbitrated over 80 cases as a Texas Comptroller arbitrator.